E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Introduction

+In designing this hypothesis test, we make two contributions.
+First, we provide a probably-approximately-correct (PAC) thresholding procedure that controls the false alarm rate with high probability for \textit{any} sequential scoring process, using a small calibration set.
+Second, we draw on prior work in sequential hypothesis testing and e-processes \citep{ramdas2024hypothesis, wald1948optimum} to construct a specific sequential process atop the black-box verifier scores---the density ratios between $p_1$ and $p_0$ for the partial trajectories at each step---that is \textit{log-optimal}, meaning it accumulates evidence against unsuccessful trajectories as fast as possible.
+In practice, $p_1$ and $p_0$ are not known, so we learn a model of this ratio from the calibration set and account for potential estimation error via our PAC thresholding procedure.

-\textit{E-valuator} builds on approaches from e-values and sequential hypothesis testing.
-E-values are an alternative to $p$-values that are particularly useful in settings where one wants to run a sequence of hypothesis tests (e.g., ``is this ongoing trajectory successful?'') but might not know the number of tests beforehand (since trajectories are of variable length).
+The density ratio construction in our second contribution draws on e-values and sequential hypothesis testing.
+E-values are an alternative to $p$-values that are particularly useful in settings where one wants to run a sequence of hypothesis tests (e.g., ``is this ongoing trajectory successful?'') but might not know the number of tests beforehand or may want a cumulative metric of evidence over time.
+In our setting, for instance, trajectories are of variable length, and a practitioner may wish to either terminate unpromising trajectories as soon as possible or continually track a metric of reliability.

+Importantly, \textit{e-valuator} complements any future improvements to verifiers: while it guarantees control of the false alarm rate for any agent and verifier (with respect to a calibration set), deploying it with better verifiers will tend to yield decision rules with higher power---that is, higher rates of correctly flagging unsuccessful trajectories. \textit{E-valuator} requires minimal compute and can run on a standard laptop.

-Empirically, across six datasets and three agents, \textit{e-valuator} provided better false alarm rate (type I error) control and statistical power than other baselines, such as a raw verifier or re-calibrated verifier model alone.
-We highlight one potential use case of \textit{e-valuator} with early termination of unsuccessful trajectories, which enables recovering up to 90\% of the model's original accuracy with just 80\% of the tokens.
-We also experiment with a non-LLM setting, where a chess engine numerically scores the board after each move.
+Empirically, across six datasets and three agents, \textit{e-valuator} provided better false alarm rate control and statistical power than other baselines, such as a raw, calibrated, or PAC thresholded verifier alone.
+We also show that e-valuator terminates unsuccessful trajectories earlier than these baselines, which enables more favorable tradeoffs between token usage and accuracy.
+For instance, e-valuator recovers up to 90\% of an agent's original accuracy with just 80\% of the tokens on one dataset tested.